Civile/PelvisRecorder/README.md

 #When and why I had this idea?
 The rarities of Eric Clapton inspired me!
+I made it in less then one week!
+The code is not as it should be and not optimized!
+Indeed looks surely messy and unstable.

 # Dependencies
 NuGet Visual Studio package manager: https://www.nuget.org/